aciccarello/ciccarello.me/_posts/2020-02-06-rome-is-a-work-of-art.md

 I can't emphasize enough how impressive the history of Rome is to someone who grew up in America.
 Many of the things we saw are more than 5 times as old as the earliest European settlements in New England where I was raised.
 I don't want to over-romanticize the city.
 In places it is dirty, streets can be chaotic, there are plenty of buildings in disrepair, and corruption is a real threat to politics.
 However, I am grateful that much of the city's history has been preserved for the world to see.
 If you are in Italy for the first time, don't miss the chance to see this work of art.

 {% include image.html
-    file="/assets/img/2019-italy-trevi-fountain-night.jpg"
+    file: "/assets/img/2019-italy-trevi-fountain-night.jpg"
-    caption="Nighttime view of the Trevi Fountain at night" alt="Marble carved statues forming a fountain behind a pool of water lit up in the nighttime" display="wide"
+    caption: "Nighttime view of the Trevi Fountain at night"
+    alt: "Marble carved statues forming a fountain behind a pool of water lit up in the nighttime"
+    display: "wide"
 %}